Codaisseur/taste-of-big-data/04-interact-with-the-page/README.md

 If you don't allow your browser to display the page, the element that you want to alter might not be present.

+> #### 🤓 **An example: a car instead of a browser**
+>
+>For the sake of the argument, lets compare your browser to a car.
+>
+>You don't immediately start driving, but you wait till all passengers are in the car (loading the HTML, all Javascript, and stylesheets).
+>
+>When all passengers are on board, they have to fasten their seatbelt (reading and executing the contents of the loaded files).
+>
+>Only after that is done, your car is ready to leave (or in your browser, you can start interacting with the document).
+>

 So the document in your browser goes through a number of states.
 At a certain time it gets into the state called `'interactive'`.
-That is the moment we can ~~fiddle~~ interact with it.
+It is the last stage in the car example (we drive off); the moment we can interact with the document, including all scripts, that is loaded in our browser.

 In code, that would look like this: